Grow Vertical? Pros and Cons

 Con #3 - Extra plant numbers

 Without wanting to piss on anyone’s campfire, whenever you’ve got a grow on the go, it’s always worth having a little think about the worst case scenario.... what if the door comes in?
 If you’ve got 140 plants under 20 lights, it’s pretty cut and dry that you’re going to get the ‘book thrown at you’ (and you’re probably well aware of that).
 If you’ve got eight big plants under two lights, you’ve got a pretty good case to argue that you’re growing for yourself.
 How would plod view 140 plants grown under two lights?
-I’m no legal expert, but if the long arm of the law intends to clamp down on growers depending on plant numbers only...
-I reckon you’d be in the shit!
+You don’t need to be a legal expert and to know that, if the long arm of the law intends to clamp down on growers depending on plant numbers only... this sounds like a recipe for disaster!

 Pro #4 - Better use of space and electricity